 Portugal, a key nation of the Iberian Peninsula, has a GDP of $204.56 billion (2016), the 45th largest GDP in the world.
 The nation’s economy went through a lean patch between 2005 and 2013, which made the country’s GDP dip to be one of the lowest among other European nations.
 However, beginning from 2013, Portugal has bounced back steadily and with stable growth rates achieved during the last 5 years, the GDP is expected to touch $225 billion by 2020.
 The country has a predominantly service-based economy, which mainly revolves around exporting clothing, footwear, chemicals, machinery, and paper products.
-In 2016, Portugal ranked 24th according to the World Bank’s Ease of Doing Business Report.
+In 2016, Portugal ranked 24th in the World Bank’s Ease of Doing Business Report.

 Currency: Euro (€)

 Principal Language: Portuguese

 Government: Representative Democracy